BenFrankel/dotfiles/README.md

     - Remove packages not found on the list
 - Change your default (login) shell to Zsh

-The command also saves anything it would overwrite in the directory `~/.dotfiles/backup`.
+The command also saves any files it would overwrite in `~/.dotfiles/backup/`, and a list of your installed packages pre-install in `~/.dotfiles/pack/`.
 Use `dot restore` to restore from backup.

-You can also use `dot get` to sync your dotfiles with any updates to the repository.
+You can also use `dot get` to update to the newest version.

 ### Wallpaper